Senior chief petty officer: United States

-Senior chiefpetty officerwith 12 yearsof service

-Senior chiefpetty officerinsignia

 Senior chief petty officer is the eighth of nine enlisted rates in the U.S. Navy and U.S. Coast Guard, just above chief petty officer and below master chief petty officer, and is a noncommissioned officer.
 They are addressed as "Senior Chief" in most circumstances, or sometimes, less formally, as "Senior".
+The rate was established on 1 June 1958 (along with the rate master chief petty officer).

 Advancement to senior chief petty officer is similar to that of chief petty officer.
 It carries requirements of time in service, superior evaluation scores, and peer review.
 In the Navy, it is the first promotion that is based entirely on proven leadership performance; test scores do not play a part.
-A chief petty officer can only advance to senior chief if a board of master chiefs approve, convened every year around March.
+After three years in the current grade, a chief petty officer can only advance to senior chief if a board of master chiefs approve, convened every year around March.
 Senior chief petty officers make up just 2.5% of the total enlisted force of the Navy and overall fall within the top 4% of the enlisted ranks.

 In the Coast Guard, advancement to senior chief is similar to other advancements, in that candidates compete with other advancement-eligible chief petty officers.
 Advancement-eligible chief petty officers are prioritized based on written examination scores, evaluations, award points, time in service, and time in grade.
 Senior chief petty officers are then selected monthly from this prioritization list as positions become available.

 As do chief petty officers, senior chief petty officers take on more advanced leadership duties in their new paygrade.
 In the Navy, their khaki uniform continues to reflect their responsibility level: It is similar to an officer's uniform, but with different insignia.
 (In the Coast Guard, petty officers, chief petty officers, warrant officers, and commissioned officers all wear similar uniforms.)